-Policy HR 0580 Code of Conduct, found at https://policy.tennessee.edu/policy/hr0580-code-of-conduct/, provides employee guidance on how to conduct themselves in an ethical and responsible manner.
+Policy HR 0580 Code of Conduct, found at https://policy.tennessee.edu/policy/hr0580-code-of-conduct/.
+The purpose of this policy is to define community aspirations for workplace behavior, to provide guidance to employees about expectations for ethical and responsible conduct, and to articulate processes for enforcement of this policy.